 Valley Forge warrants products to be free of defects in material and workmanship.
-All products must be examined throughly prior to installation and any questionable planks shall not be installed.
+All products must be examined thoroughly prior to installation and any questionable planks shall not be installed.

-It is important that the product be installed correctly and maintained properly.
+It is important that the product is installed correctly and maintained properly.
 The warranty covers finish, wear, stain and fading, under normal conditions in the residential installation.
-In the event of a claim, Valley Forge reserves the the right to repair or replace product.
+In the event of a claim, Valley Forge® reserves the right to repair or replace the product.
 The warranty covers the cost of the product only.

-All claims must be submitted in writing to place of purchase.
+All claims must be submitted in writing to the placement of purchase.
 Failure to follow these procedures result in voiding of all the warranty.

 This limited warranty is not transferable and extends only to the original end user.